 JL: While the specific platform details are still under wraps, I'd really enjoy talking with desktop, mobile, and web-based app developers.
 We really welcome input at this early stage.
 I'm happy to discuss at "info at imagine-research dot com".
 For general information, announcements, and updates, please follow us on Twitter (@imagine-research).

 MM: Imagine Research also creates "intelligent" algorithms for consumer audio and video products.
 Can you give us some examples of products that might be utilizing your algorithms?

 JL: Sure – check out JamLegend (think: Guitar Hero but online, free, social-networked, and it's one of the only music games where you can upload and play YOUR OWN music).
 We developed the technology for users to play interactive Guitar Hero-style games with any MP3s.
 So far, over 1.1 million tracks have been analyzed.

 We have a number of exciting partnerships with our MediaMined platform to be announced.
 These applications directly aid musicians and creative professionals.

-MM: How do you think that the growth in cloud computing and the explosion of Smartphone processor power will change the landscape of digital audio?
+MM: How do you think that the growth in cloud computing and the explosion of Smartphone processor power will change the la

 JL: The most exciting thing to me is unparalleled access to content – we'll be able to access Terabytes of user-generated content, mash-ups, and manufacturer/content-provider material (loops, production music, samples, SFX), online from any device.